harbs20/Mac-Speedrunning-Tools/README.md

 ### MACrosshair

-MACrosshair draws a crosshair on the screen.
+MACrosshair draws a crosshair on the screen for MCSR Oneshot.

 - Start or stop the crosshair
 - Show or hide it with a keybind